HungTrinhIT/upload-image-cloudinary/README.md

 ## Basic sample

-The basic sample uploads local image to Cloudinary using multer-storage-cloudinary, the sample uploads the image directly to your cloudinary media library.
+The basic sample uploads local image to Cloudinary using multer and cloudinary, the sample uploads the image directly to your cloudinary media library.

 ### Setting up